Fertility in Rock Art

-The Nile River caused agriculture to flourish and made Egypt into a powerful kingdom.
-The main God in Egypt associated with the yearly Nile inundation was Osiris.
 According to the myth he was killed by his brother Set who fancied the throne.
 Set chopped Osiris into fourteen pieces and threw them into the Nile River.
-Isis, Osiris wife, and sister wandered the world collected Osiris body pieces, she put him together and inserted his semen into her body giving birth to Horus.
+Isis, Osiris wife, and sister wandered the world collected Osiris body pieces, she put him back together and inserted his semen into her body giving birth to Horus.

-Osiris became the god of the afterlife, the underworld, and the dead, or the god of resurrection and regeneration.
+Osiris became the god of the afterlife, the underworld, the dead, and the god of resurrection and regeneration.
 His death represented the yearly Egyptian drought, while his miraculous rebirth represented the Nile Valley flooding that yielded the agriculture magic in Egypt.
-To assure fertility Pharaohs would perform a ceremony, which involved masturbating at the riverbank and making sure that his semen followed the Nile River’s waters to fertilize the soil on the river shores.
+To assure fertility Pharaohs would perform a ceremony, which involved masturbating at the riverbank and making sure that his semen spread through the Nile River’s waters to fertilize the soil on the river shores.

 Osiris and Isis Celestial gods

-The ancients Egyptians mapped the stars in different days and seasons and Osiris and Isis have been clearly identified in the sky scene representing the Orion constellation and Canis Major as shown in Fig2.
+The ancients Egyptians mapped the stars in different seasons and Osiris and Isis have been clearly identified in the sky scene, see Ibex and Rock Art, representing the Orion and Canis Major constellations as shown in Fig2.

 Fig.2 Osiris and Isis the are constructed from the constellation of Orion and Canis Major

-In the Negev Desert, they are portrayed as an ibex followed by a dog.
-The constellations rise in winter time the fertile season in Negev Desert.
+In the Negev Desert rock art, they portrayed as an ibex followed by a dog.
+The constellations rise in winter time announcing the fertile season arrival in Negev Desert.
 In Egypt’s Pyramid Texts is written: “Your sister Isis comes to you [Osiris] rejoicing for love of you.
 You have placed her on your phallus and your seed issues into her….”.

-Dogs navigate the world via their sensitive nose glands and the action of sniffing the crotch of human or other animals is their way of gathering information.
+Dogs navigate the world via their sensitive nose glands and their action of sniffing the crotch of human or animals is their way of gathering information.
 Their sensitive nose can even detect ovulation, a state of fertility, in animals and people.
-Fig4 is a faithful illustration of the sniffing dog scene derived from the sky image representing Osiris and Isis.
+Even today, Australian farmers using the dog ability to detect ovulating cows.

 Fig.4 The Sniffing dog scene, the ibex and the dog symbols of an appearance of Orion and Canis Major in the winter sky.
 Negev Desert Rockart.

-The three rock art scenes illustrate the dog sniffing with the “ovulating” ibex.
+Fig4 illustrates the sniffing dog scene derived from the sky image representing Osiris and Isis.
 Symbolically the dog entices the ibex to ejaculate sperm, notice the ibex phallus and the spray of semen underneath.
 This action emulates Isis reviving Osiris with their appearance in the winter sky.
 Above them, you can see the formation of rainstorms and clouds as illustrated by the patches and dots representing the formations of rain.
 The ibex in these illustrations, a symbol of Fertility God, imitates the Egyptian Pharaoh actions during the Nile inundation, he assures land fertilization.
-This scene is a mixture of winter sky image with an adaptation of earthly dog behavior an imaginative recorded scene for desert generations to induce land fertility.

 More deciphering, in a new book Rock Art in Israel, available online.